searbe/searbe.github.io/sources/posts/self-signing-certificates-with-your-own-ca.md

 ## Create a key

+This key identifies the entity requesting the certificate.
+You could use your ssh key, even, but we'll generate a new one.

 Man page:

     $ man genpkey

 > TL;DR: "Generates private keys."

-Cool, let's do that.
+Following examples you'll see in the `man` page...

     $ openssl genpkey -algorithm RSA -out key.pem -pkeyopt rsa_keygen_bits:2048
     $ ls | grep key
     key.pem

-This key identifies the entity requesting the certificate.
-(You could just use your ssh key, even).

 ## Create a certificate request

+Use the key to generate a certificate request.

 Man page: